 - You have the right to terminate your rental agreement (lease) or tenancy by:

-- giving written notice to the landlord within three months of the most recent incident that a member of the household was a victim of domestic violence, rape, sexual assault or stalking; or
+- giving written notice to the landlord within three months of the most recent incident of abuse that a member of the household was a victim of domestic violence, rape, sexual assault, or stalking; or

-- giving written notice to the landlord that a member of a tenant's household is reasonably in fear of immediate serious physical harm from domestic violence, rape, sexual assault or stalking.1
+- giving written notice to the landlord that a member of the household is reasonably in fear of immediate serious physical harm from domestic violence, rape, sexual assault, or stalking.1